upsidedownlabs/upsidedownlabs.github.io/courses/basics-of-neuroscience/module-2/index.rst

 Neurons are the building blocks of the nervous system and are responsible for sending, receiving and transmitting electrochemical signals throughout the body.

+.. admonition:: Fun Fact

+    - Our brain is made up of about 80 billion  neurons (that is 80,000,000,000).

 2.4.1 Types of neurons
 =========================